 Thank you very much for taking the time to visit!

-Dr. Jean Francois’ research findings have been published in several peer review journals.
-Dr. Jean Francois is the current president of the Transnational Education and Learning Society (TELS), and a former Editor of the peer review journal Human Services Today.
+Dr. Jean-Francois’ research findings have been published in several peer review journals.
+Dr. Jean Francois is the Chair of the African Educational Research Network (AERN), a past president of the Transnational Education and Learning Society (TELS), and a former Editor of the peer review journal Human Services Today.
 He has served as reviewer for Global Education Review, Journal of International Students, Human Services Today, American Educational Research Journal, and International Journal of Multicultural Education.

 He is the Editor of the on-line peer review journal The African Symposium.
 He has served as guest speakers in several conferences and presented at various regional, national, and international conferences about his research on adult and continuing education, non- traditional college students, global education, transnational education, transcultural issues, globalization, international development, study abroad, transformative learning, scholarship of teaching and learning, and community based participatory research.

 Please, seize that opportunity to engage with Dr. Jean-Francois in any capacity possible!